Sword of Vermilion – Review

 Title screen (screenshot taken by the author)

 Altered Beast is a side-scrolling beat ‘em up with some platform gaming elements.
-It was developed and published by Sega and released in the arcade in 1988.
-I have already reviewed the Mega Drive version of Altered Beast (1989).
-For this review, I played the arcade version found on Sonic’s Ultimate Genesis Collection (2009).
+It was developed and published by Sega, and released in the arcade in 1988.
+I have already reviewed the Mega Drive version of Altered Beast (1989), but for this review, I played the arcade version found on Sonic’s Ultimate Genesis Collection (2009).

 Smash your way through a graveyard filled with the undead (Screenshot taken by the author)